 \section{Preservation in Normed Spaces}

 The designation of metric space is incredibly general.
-Practitioners are usually interested in producing faithful data visualizations into more structured spaces.
+Practitioners are usually interested in producing faithful data visualizations in more structured spaces.
 For instance, it is often desirable to work with data in a normed space due to the ability to add and scale the points as vectors.
-The significance of the norm structure is not just mathematical convenience but also its direct interpretability for data visualization: we tend to think in terms of normed (especially Euclidean) space because it obeys similar principles as physical space.
+The significance of the norm structure comes from not only its mathematical convenience but also its direct interpretability for data visualization: we tend to think in terms of normed (especially Euclidean) space because it obeys similar principles as physical space.
 This motivates us to study $\alpha$-preservation into such spaces.
 We find that this restriction comes at a steep cost in terms of the embedding dimension.